 Having the Dexcom SHARE has been one of the biggest assets to improving my diabetes management.
 Simultaneously it acts as a safety net, a stress reliever and a tool to more easily make necessary adjustments.
 I have had a friend use the share feature before to help watch over me while at college but I mainly share with my mother.
 Sharing my Dexcom read out is something I am blessed to have.
-You see, I am the “special” kind of diabetic where I don’t just have a Type 1 mom but I have a Type 1 mom who is also a registered nurse and certified diabetes educator.
+You see, I am the “special” kind of person with diabetes where I don’t just have a type 1 mom but I have a type 1 mom who is also a registered nurse and certified diabetes educator.
 So in simpler words, with Dexcom SHARE I cannot get anything past her.

 I, I am mission control.
 I have all these controls and buttons that collectively do a lot of different things.
 There is the glucometer, the continuous blood glucose monitor, my insulin pump and everything that goes along with it.
 And then there is my mother.
 I guess you could say she is NASA.